 Ability to Keep Residents Mobile

-This datapoint is a measure of the percentage of long-term care residents that were able to retain mobility.
+This metric is a measure of the percentage of long-term care residents that remained mobile levels.

 Hospitalizations